2023-2025 Catalog Volume XXXI Ver 1

 Administrative Withdrawal Policy

 If at the end of a term, the student has not completed at least 50% of one course and has been inactive for more than 60 days, the student will be administratively withdrawn from the program.
 If a student, who was administratively withdrawn (due to non-participation), wishes to continue with the program, the student must formally re-apply through standard admissions process.
-The request for readmission must be submitted to the Vice President for Competency-Based Education.
+The request for readmission must be submitted to the President of Competency-Based Education.
 Since such student did not complete at least one course within a 6-month term, if granted readmission, the student will be placed on academic probation upon re-entry into the program.

-Withdrawal Policy (within the term)
+Withdrawal Policy (within term)

 Academic Standards, Candidate Progress, and Grading

-Categories of Academic Standing are:
+Categories of Academic Standing for Program Candidates are:

-• Good Standing: Status of a student who has met academic requirements in a satisfactory manner.
+- Good Standing: Status of a student who has met academic requirements in a satisfactory manner.

 Grading